million1156/EdReady/README.md

 ## And that's it!

-That's all that I really have to say about this, I hope this is interesting for at least somebody!
+That's all that I really have to say about this, I hope this is interesting for at least somebody :)

+I probably won't remember much, but if you have any questions about this, please feel free to email me at [contact@alyocord.com](mailto:contact@alyocord.com)